 Gowns, and hoods are rented by the College for all graduates at no cost to the student.
 The gowns and hoods must be returned to the cap and gown room in Donnelly Hall by 8:00 p.m. after the ceremony, or the student's account will be charged for replacement of the rental unit ($400 - $700).
 If students are interested in purchasing hoods or any part of the regalia please see below.

 Do students get to keep the cap, gown, and hood?

 You may keep the cap.
-However, the gown and hood (regalia) are rented by the College for the student at no cost to the student.
+However, the gown and hood (regalia) are rented by the College at no cost to the student.
 The gown and hood MUST be returned to the College immediately after the ceremony so that it may be sent back to the rental company.
-Students are encouraged to keep the commemorative tassel.
-The tassel is included in the packet of regalia.
+Students are encouraged to keep the commemorative tassel that is included in the packet of regalia.
 This item is purchased for the student by the College and, again, there is no cost to the student.

 May students purchase the gown, and/or hood?

 Regalia may be purchased directly from Herff-Jones, the regalia supply company.
 Marist does not act as an intermediary for this transaction.
 The local Herff-Jones representative may be contacted at: